Breaking Down Behavioral Interview Questions in 4 Simple Steps

 The underlying idea is to get at how you've handled situations in the past in order to give your potential employer insight into how you'll handle similar situations in the future.
 Of course, your response is also a chance to demonstrate your communication skills, but there's more to it than just that.
 Let's dig a little deeper.

-The Anatomy of the Question
+Recognizing the Anatomy of the Question

 What does a behavioral interview question look—or, er, sound—like?
 In general, you can be confident that you're in the presence of a behavioral interview question when you hear any one of the following three priming phrases: